 The NASPAA P.A.
 Announcers' Online Certification Course is the first of its kind for sports public address announcers and the individuals who hire and assign P.A. announcers.
 The comprehensive course, presented via streaming video, is approximately 2 hours and 16 minutes in length.
 The course is taught by Mike McCartney, Stadium Announcer for the Kansas City Royals; Jeff Kurtz, the voice of the Kent State University Golden Flashes; and Mark Mills, a championship announcer for the Missouri State High School Activities Association and former University of Missouri men's basketball P.A. announcer.
 Each instructor has more than 25 years of announcing experience.
 Produced in studio by the University of Missouri-Kansas City, the course is interactive, entertaining and informative.

 Rounding out the course is a 100-question online exam.
 Approximately 25% of the questions are announcements.
 Upon listening to the announcements, individuals taking the exam will be required to determine if the announcements are proper or correct.
 As a question is answered, the individual taking the exam will receive immediate feedback as to whether the answer he/she provided is correct.
 I f the individual is not able to provide the correct answer on a subsequent attempt, the proper answer will be provided.
 Remediation is part of the course, meaning that if the individual taking the course does not provide the correct answer on his/her last attempt, the individual will be taken to the segment in the course instruction where the answer appears.
 Everyone who takes the course will pass and receive NASPAA Certification.
-The option to apply for college credit is offered by University of Colorado Colorado Springs to everyone who takes the course.
-For more information about college credit, click here.

 “When the NASPAA approached the NFHS about online learning and serving as a resource for revising the course, we gladly accepted the invitation.
 While the course is ideal for all P.A. announcers, we would highly recommend that ALL high school P.A. announcers take the course and become certified.
 In light of the fact that certification has been available to coaches, athletic administrators and to athletic trainers just to mention a few, we could not be more pleased that P.A. announcers now have the same professional development opportunity.
 The credibility that goes with being certified by the national association (NASPAA) is of the utmost importance, which is why we are proud to recommend the NASPAA P.A.
 Announcers' Online Certification Course.”
 Dan Schuster, NFHS Director of Coach Education